qramana/jsqubits.d.ts/README_en.md

 ## Support

-This repository is supported by the following organizations.

 This software is supported by IPA Mitou Target Project 2018 (Category: quantum logic gate).
 See the abstract [here](https://www.ipa.go.jp/jinzai/target/2018/koubo2_index.html) (written in Japanese).